Why you must follow up leads

 The 2% who buy at a first meeting tend to be people who have already looked into the subject matter, and already know what they're looking for.
 If they meet someone who ticks all the right boxes and they get on well, then business may well be transacted.
 But that is far from the norm.
 The other 98% will only buy once a certain level of trust has been built up.

-Anyone who believes they can go into a sales situation armed with '101 sure-fire sales closes' and make sales is seriously misinformed - and about 20 years behind the times.
+Anyone who believes they can go into a sales situation armed with '101 sure-fire sales closes' and make sales is seriously misinformed.
 Professional sales people get to know their prospects, understand their issues, solve their prospect's problems, and provide irrefutable proof.
 They build relationships and trust by engaging in ongoing dialogue (otherwise known as follow-up).
 They don't just peddle their products and services with an armoury of closing tricks.

-There are many reasons why people who could benefit from your product, service or expertise do not buy.
-At least not without further prodding, including:
+There are many reasons why people who could benefit from your product, service or expertise do not buy first time.
+At least not without further prodding.
+These include:

-• Your failure to do enough marketing to establish your name in your field so they'll buy without question - and more.
+• your failure to do enough marketing to establish your business so they'll buy without question

 None of these, by the way, are a negative.
 They are just psychological and transactional realities you must become aware of and recognise - which is why follow-ups are so important.